 I visited the headquarters at sunset, which turned out to be a bit problematic because the sun shone directly into my eyes.
-Funnily enough, due to the amount of glass and white floors, there have been reports of people walking into walls.
-People have also been getting vertigo from not being able to see off the edge of the building.
-Inside also boasts an open layout, which tends to become a loud and noisy work environment.
-This raises the question — is Apple's balance between aesthetics and functionality practical?
+Funnily enough, due to the large amount of glass and white floors, there have been reports of people walking into walls and experiencing vertigo from not being able to see the edge of the building.

 Main Street Cupertino

 Just a couple blocks away from Apple's headquarters is Main Street Cupertino.
-It's a popular place where I meet friends since its at the heart of the Bay.
-In the middle is Philz Coffee, with a large grass opening and lots of space to run around.
+It's a popular spot where I often meet friends for a coffee.
+In the middle of the plaza is Philz Coffee, with a large grass opening and lots of space to run around.
 Lots of tables are put outside, which is a fun place to study or work during the summer while watching kids and dogs play on the grass.